- Religion and Philosophy

 Direct observations of his intestines during a fifth surgery (to correct a collateral issue) confirmed the quite substantial intestinal regeneration.

 Hmm.
 From ~17% to ~50% (half) — roughly three times the length documented by the surgeons following resection.
-Not bad, considering the following responses to my personal inquiries about the possibility of natural small-intestine regeneration:
+Not bad, considering the following responses to my independent personal inquiries about the possibility of natural small-intestine regeneration:

 - Dr. Jon A Vanderhoof, the consulting gastroenterologist for the Short Bowel Syndrome Foundation replied that, “It only gets longer if the surgery was done in a baby, not in an adult, both rats and people.”